alierville/pix2desktop/README.md

 # pix2desktop
-Sync Desktop to Mobile to send picture from it
+Sync Desktop to mobile device to send picture from it

 <p>
 The main idea is to sync a mobile device to a desktop by scaning a QR.